-In a time where cybersecurity threats are always growing and changing, having this level of credibility can be a great business investment.
 It builds trust with clients and can protect you from information loss.
+And in a time when cybersecurity threats are always growing and changing, having this level of credibility can be a great business investment.

-An ISMS policy is a set of guidelines that govern how your organization will handle information security matters.
+An Information Security Management System (ISMS) defines the overall structure of how your organization will handle information security matters.
 You’ll need a team of people to implement the ISMS, including members from various areas of the organization.
 In smaller organizations, individuals may need to fill multiple roles.

-Also, consider the time it will take to involve these team members in the process and how it will impact the business.
+At this stage, also consider the time it will take to involve these team members in the process and how it will impact your business.
 This is an important task that requires attention, so you may find that timelines for other projects and priorities will shift.

 2. Understand ISO 27001 Requirements

 At its core, ISO 27001 requires you to have information security risk management practices, a process for evaluating your efforts, and a way to show improvement for any areas of risk that you identify.
 This may seem simple, but there are layers beneath these basic requirements.

 There are a lot of different clauses you need to meet for certification, which can be overwhelming, but looking at each clause individually can make this process more manageable.
 There are several clauses, plus Annex A. If you need more detail about each of them, read our ISO 27001 beginner’s guide.

 3. Find Your Security Baseline

 Before you can make any meaningful changes, you need to understand the state of security in your organization.
 This requires you to look at three different elements: